atet/raspberrypi/README.md

    * Copy: Highlight text and right-click
    * Paste: Right-click+Paste or CTRL+V

+**Troubleshooting: If nothing or the wrong text is pasting, try to copy and paste again**

 ### 3.1.
 Determining the IP address of your headless Raspberry Pi

 * Press the Windows key and search for "command" and open **Command Prompt**